Siphon880gh/devbrain/Everything as a Service - Firebase, Firestore, Heroko, Netlify, Supabase, Vercel, etc/Platform as a service (PaaS) - Heroku/Cron Jobs - NOT recommended a node-cron worker.md

-You may think of introducing a service worker in Heroku by editing the Procfile with:
+You may think of introducing a worker in Heroku by editing the Procfile with:
 ```
 web: node server.js
 worker: node worker.js